skip navigation

 Cleaning up after an oil spill

-2. Compare your response to the answer by clicking the check button.
+2. Compare your response to the feedback by clicking the "Check" or the "Check 1-10" button.